firozkhan18/Java-Evaluations/core-java-basics-2.md

 4.	final String PAN_CARD_NUMBER;
 5.	...
 6.	}
-Que) Can we initialize blank final variable?
+Q) Can we initialize blank final variable?
 Yes, but only in constructor.
 For example:
 1.	class Bike10{
 2.	  final int speedlimit;//blank final variable